kermitt2/biblio-glutton/pubmed-glutton/Readme.md

 pubmedDirectory: /mnt/data/biblio/medline2020
 ```

 At first launch, the data will be parsed and stored in the LMDB database for fast access and manipulation.
-This is only done one time and takesa few hours (around 3 hours) with SSD.
+This is only done one time and takes a few hours (around 3 hours) with SSD.

 Be also sure to have the PMID and PMCID mapping to DOI, available at Euro PMC saved under your pmcDirectory path indicated in `config/glutton.yaml` (by default `data/pmc`).
 As of September 2018, the mapping was still available [there](ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/).
 Medline records will then be aggregated with DOI identifiers.